-We have granted share unit awards to employees under our equity-based compensation plans.
+We have granted share unit awards to employees under our stock-based compensation plans.
 Although we have the option to satisfy the delivery of shares upon vesting of the awards by purchasing subordinate voting shares in the open market or by settling in cash, we expect to satisfy these awards with subordinate voting shares purchased in the open market.
 Under one of these plans, we also have the option to satisfy the delivery of shares by issuing new subordinate voting shares from treasury, subject to certain limits.

-On August 2, 2013, we received approval from the TSX to launch a new NCIB (a previous NCIB expired in February of 2013).
-Under the current NCIB, we may repurchase on the open market or as otherwise permitted, at our discretion, up to approximately 9.8 million subordinate voting shares, representing approximately 6.0% of our then outstanding subordinate voting shares (5.3% of our total then-outstanding subordinate voting shares and multiple voting shares), subject to the normal terms and limitations of such bids.
-The maximum number of subordinate voting shares we are permitted to repurchase for cancellation under the current NCIB is reduced by the number of subordinate voting shares we purchase for equity-based compensation plans (since the commencement of the current NCIB, an aggregate of 0.3 million subordinate voting shares were purchased for this purpose as of March 31, 2014).
-In December 2013, we entered into an ASPP with a broker that allowed the broker to purchase, on our behalf, up to approximately 1.3 million of our subordinate voting shares (for cancellation under the current NCIB) at any time through February 2, 2014, including during any applicable trading blackout periods.
-During the first quarter of 2014, prior to entering into the PSR described below, we paid \$12.1 million (including transaction fees) to repurchase for cancellation under the current NCIB 1.2 million subordinate voting shares, at a weighted average price of \$10.11 per share, including 0.9 million subordinate voting shares repurchased under the December 2013 ASPP.
+On August 2, 2013, we received approval from the TSX to launch a new NCIB (a previous NCIB expired on February 8, 2013).
+Under the current NCIB, we may repurchase in the open market or as otherwise permitted, at our discretion, up to approximately 9.8 million subordinate voting shares, representing approximately 6.0% of our then outstanding subordinate voting shares (5.3% of our total then-outstanding subordinate voting shares and multiple voting shares), subject to the normal terms and limitations of such bids.
+The maximum number of subordinate voting shares we are permitted to repurchase for cancellation under the current NCIB is reduced by the number of subordinate voting shares we purchase for stock-based compensation plans (since the commencement of the current NCIB, an aggregate of 0.3 million subordinate voting shares were purchased for this purpose as of June 30, 2014).
+During the first quarter of 2014, prior to entering into the first PSR described below, we paid \$12.1 million (including transaction fees) to repurchase and cancel under the current NCIB 1.2 million subordinate voting shares, at a weighted average price of \$10.11 per share, including 0.9 million subordinate voting shares repurchased under a prior ASPP that expired in February 2014.
 We have funded, and expect to continue to fund, our share repurchases from cash on hand.

 In February 2014, we received approval from the TSX to amend our current NCIB in order to permit the repurchase of our subordinate voting shares under one or more PSRs during the term of the NCIB.
-On February 12, 2014, we entered into a PSR with a broker and prepaid \$27.1 million to the broker for the right to receive a variable number of our subordinate voting shares upon completion of this program, which is expected to be in the second quarter of 2014.
-Under the PSR, the price and the number of subordinate voting shares to be repurchased by us will be determined based on a discount to the volume weighted-average market price of our subordinate voting shares during the term of the PSR, subject to certain terms and conditions.
-The subordinate voting shares to be repurchased under the PSR will be cancelled upon completion of the PSR program, as part of our current NCIB.
+Under each PSR, the price and the number of subordinate voting shares to be repurchased by us is determined based on a discount to the volume weighted-average market price of our subordinate voting shares during the term of such PSR, subject to certain terms and conditions.
+The subordinate voting shares to be repurchased under each PSR will be cancelled upon completion of such PSR, as part of our current NCIB.
+We paid \$27.1 million to a broker in February 2014 for our first PSR, which we completed on May 23, 2014, pursuant to which 2.6 million subordinate voting shares were repurchased and cancelled at a weighted average price of \$10.43 per share.
 We funded the prepayment to the broker from cash on hand.
+After the completion of this PSR, up to an additional 1.7 million subordinate voting shares could be repurchased under our current NCIB.